geveh/ReportingBias/README.md

 - temperature; and
 - precipitation

-from the original Open-Office spreadsheet 'Global_GLOF_database_2021_06_09.ods' The scripts produces the R-Data object 'regional_glof_stats.rds', which is already available on this page.
+from the original Open-Office spreadsheet 'Global_GLOF_database_2021_06_09.ods'.
+The scripts produces the R-Data object 'regional_glof_stats.rds', which is already available on this page.

 ## References

-Veh, G., Lützow, N., Kharlamova; V., Petrakov, D., Hugonnet, R. & Korup, O.: Reporting bias in historic glacier lake outburst floods. (in preparation)
+Veh, G., Lützow, N., Kharlamova; V., Petrakov, D., Hugonnet, R. & Korup, O.: Limited rise of glacier lake outburst floods despite increased atmospheric warming since the 1970s. (submitted)

 ## See also